bptlab/processeditor/docs/PCM.md

-# PCM modelling using the Processeditor
+# PCM modeling using the Processeditor

 This document explains how to use the Processeditor to create PCM models.
 A PCM-Process can be described by many PCM fragments and one PCM scenario.